BoseVJeff/sf_symbols/README.md

     **NOTE**: This assumes that the command `7z` ([7Zip](https://www.7-zip.org/)) is available on the system path or otherwise available to the environment the script will run in.

+    #### Making the Web Demo

+    The web demo consists of three parts:

+    1. `index.html`

+        This is currently handmade and simply contains two `a` links.
+One points to the Web Demo and the other points to the API Docs.

+    2. Web Demo

+        This is contained entirely within `docs/demo`.
+To populate this file, first build the `example` app in the demo using `flutter build web --base-href=/docs/demo`.
+Then copy the `build/web` folder from the `example` app in its entirety into `docs/demo`.

+        This process could e automated but is manual for now.

+    3. API Docs

+        This is contained entirely within `docs/doc`.
+To populate this file, first build the docs using `dart doc .`.
+Then copy the `doc` folder in its entirety into `docs`.

+        This process could e automated but is manual for now.

 ### Testing

 #### Golden Testing